nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 How does **MODTrek** track which requirements I have fulfilled?
 Here at **MODTrek**, we know that requirements that modules fall under can change from time to time so we give you a flexible way to track this with tags!

-Tag a module to include or remove one or more degree requirements (e.g. University Level Requirements, Computer Science Foundation etc) that the module may or may not fulfil.
+Tag a module to include or remove one or more degree requirements (e.g. University Level Requirements, Computer Science Foundation etc) that the module may or may not fulfil with this command.
 For example, after completing a planned module, you may want to include a tag for the module with up-to-date tags of degree requirements it fulfills. <br>
 Refer to [Add a module](#add-module) for the tags that you can use.